Associated varieties of modules over Kac-Moody algebras and $C_2$-cofiniteness of W-algebras: Associated graded vertex Poisson algebras and their vertex Poisson modules

-For a vertex algebra $V$, there is \cite{Li05} a canonical decreasing filtration $\{F^p V\}$, which we refer to as the {\em Li filtration}\footnote{The Li filtration is defined independent of the grading of $V$.
-Hence it unifies the notion of the standard filtration and the Kazhdan filtration in our case (compare \cite{Kos78,Lyn79,GanGin02}). }.
-The associated graded space $\gr^F V=\bigoplus F^p V/F^{p+1}V$ is naturally a vertex Poisson algebra.
-We have $F^0 V=V$ and $F^1 V=C_2(V)$, where $C_2(V)$ is the linear span of the vectors $a_{(-2)}b$ with $a,b\in \V$.
-In particular $\gr^F V$ contains {\em Zhu's Poisson algebra} $R_V$ \cite{Zhu96} as its subspace, where
+Let $F^{\bullet}V$ be the Li filtration\footnote{The Li filtration is defined independent of the grading of $V$.
+Hence it unifies the notion of the standard filtration and the Kazhdan filtration in our case (compare \cite{Kos78,Lyn79,GanGin02}). } of a vertex algebra $V$ (\cite{Li05}).
+By definition, $F^0 V=V$,

-In fact $R_V$ is a subring of $\gr^F V$ and its Poisson algebra structure can be obtained \cite{Li05} by restricting the vertex Poisson algebra structure of $\gr^F V$.